Adedoyin-Emmanuel/squad-js-sdk/README.md

 ### Delete Webhook Error Log

-This API enables you delete a processed transaction from the webhook error log.
+This method enables you delete a processed transaction from the webhook error log.
 When you delete the transaction from the log, it won't be returned to you again.
 Failure to delete a transaction will result in the transaction being returned to you in the top 100 transactions returned each time you retry.

-#### Parameter
+#### Parameters

 - `transactionRef` (String) - The unique reference that identifies a transaction.